Zilliqa/staking-contract/contracts/README.md

 |`PopulateTotalStakeAmt(amt: Uint128)` | `PopulateTotalStakeAmt(amt: Uint128, initiator : ByStr20)`|
 |`DrainContractBalance(amt: Uint128)` | `DrainContractBalance(amt: Uint128, initiator : ByStr20)`|

+> Note: Any transition in `SSNList` contract that accepts money will have the corresponding transition in `SSNListProxy` accept the amount and then pass it during the message call.

 # gZILToken Contract Specification

 `gZILToken` contract is a